atk4/book/en/model/core.rst

 (joining, sub-selects, expressions) and has a significantly enhanced model class to work directly with the database through DSQL.

-To take advantage of those features you must use :php:class:`Model_SQL`.
+To take advantage of those features you must use :php:class:`SQL_Model`.
 This class extends Model but adds features of a typical ANSI SQL directly into model.
-Refer to the documentation of :php:class:`Model_SQL`
+Refer to the documentation of :php:class:`SQL_Model`

 You can still use generic Model with SQL driver, such as SQLite, but both use slightly different implementations.
-As of version 4.3 I recommend using Model_SQL as it is much more tested and optimized.
+As of version 4.3 I recommend using SQL_Model as it is much more tested and optimized.

 Using Caching
 -------------